AbieFund/abie-archive/CONTRACT.md

 * **rating**: deliverables are rated by members
 * **emergency**: is it an emergency proposal?

-Deposit is set to 1 ETH. `beneficiary` always gets his/her deposit back except if the `reviewer` don't confirm the selected voting mode and set it to spammy mode.
+Deposit is set to 1 ETH. `beneficiary` always gets his/her deposit back except if the `reviewer` don't confirm the selected voting mode and set it to spam mode.

 ## Filter proposals

 When a proposal is received, one `reviewer` is randomly selected to **publish** a report and **confirm** the voting mode selected by the `beneficiary`.
 Reward amount is set to 5 ETH per review.

+The `reviewer` only needs to answer this question: **"Does the proposal fit the guidelines?"**.
+If not, the `reviewer` have to modify the voting mode and set it to regular.

 Members always can refuse or ignore.
 If so, another `reviewer` is selected.

 ## Liquid democracy features